-Over the years, you’ve probably come to associate certain elements with visits to the dentist.
+Over the years, you’ve probably come to associate some aspects with visits to the dentist.
 We’re all well acquainted with the distinct smell permeating our senses as we enter the exam area, a mixture of acrylic, antiseptic, mint and clove oil with just a slight undertone of hot metal.
-The dentist’s chair has its own unique feel, comprised of the padding as well as the angle at which it places you during procedures.
+The dentist’s chair has its unique feel, comprised of the padding as well as the angle at which it places you during procedures.

 Catching a faint whiff of any of those scents floating by on a spring breeze or over-adjusting the seat in the car can have the power to take us back to our childhood dental visits if only for a split second.
 Even inadvertently biting down on the prong of a fork is sometimes enough to send us mentally reeling back to the dentist’s office for a moment.
 One particular component, though, leaves a more profound and lasting impression on dental patients than any of the rest.